lucidarch/docs/content/features/_index.md

 ---

-Represents a human-readable project feature in a class, named the way you would describe it to your colleagues and clients.
+Represents a human-readable app feature in a class, named the way you would describe it to your colleagues and clients.
 It contains the logic of implementing the feature with minimum friction and level of detail to remain concise and straight to the point.

 It runs Lucid Units: *Jobs* and *Operations* to perform its tasks.
 They are thought of as the steps in the process of serving its purpose.
 A *Feature* can be served from anywhere, most commonly Controllers and Commands.
 Can also be queued to run asynchronously using Laravel's powerful [Queueing capabilities](https://laravel.com/docs/queues).